null : Java Glossary

 }

 must be the most common Java code fragment.
-I wish there were some more elegant way to handle this, that gives you the speed and space conservation of null, without the coding overhead bubblgum of checking for it at every turn.
-I have five solutions:
+I wish there were some more elegant way to handle this, that gives you the speed and space conservation of null, without the coding overhead bubblegum of checking for it at every turn.

 1. Don’t return Lists from your methods; return Iterators instead.
 This way you can return the empty Iterator.
 The Iterator’s consumer does not need to deal specially with the null case.
 You don’t need the overhead of cloned empty List objects.